-In his prior position as the Deputy Regional Administrator, his responsibilities included oversight for the operational aspects of preparedness, response, recovery and mitigation activities in support of the Region’s six Great Lakes states, which include Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin, along with 34 federally recognized tribal nations.
+Kevin M. Sligh serves as the Deputy Regional Administrator for FEMA Region V, currently serving as Acting Regional Administrator.
+In this position, his responsibilities include oversight for the operational aspects of preparedness, response, recovery and mitigation activities in support of the Region’s six Great Lakes states which include Illinois, Indiana, Michigan, Minnesota, Ohio and Wisconsin, along with 34 federally recognized tribal nations.

 Mr. Sligh previously held the position of Deputy Director, Office of Marine Environmental Response Policy (CG-MER) at U.S. Coast Guard Headquarters where he served as principal advisor to the Director and oversaw three functional divisions covering human resources, budget, and acquisitions; national spill response planning and policy; industry, interagency, and international coordination; and provided leadership and career development.
 His most recent field level experience included a deployment in December 2018 as the Coast Guard’s Incident Commander for Emergency Support Function-10 operations in support of Hurricane Michael along the Florida panhandle.

 During the 2017 timeframe he successfully completed a seven-month detail at the White House where he served as the Director for Response Policy within the National Security Council Resilience Directorate.
 His work was crucial to the response and recovery efforts during the 2017 hurricane season where three Category 4 hurricanes struck the U.S. mainland, Puerto Rico and the U.S. Virgin Islands.